epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-Python-in-QGIS-aka-How-to-Help-Yourself-part-1.md

 ![_config.yml]({{ site.baseurl }}/images/QgsLayoutObjectPython.png)

-Next for a given class you'll find all everything else associated with that class.
+Next, for a given class you'll find everything else associated with that class.
 I'm going to specifically detail the class methods and attributes.
 Class methods are basically just functions associated with a particular class.
 Attributes are simply variables that belong to a class.
 QgsLayoutObject has many methods and attributes and you'll see them listed accordingly in the documentation.
 The Python documentation is nice because everything is clickable and you can zoom around the page, clicking